jabberjabberjabber/Context-Tester/README.md

 **Divisions**: Allow you to add more data points to the normal span of context windows by adding more continuations in between.
 For example, you normally have [2048, 4096, 8192] as data points; setting divisions to 1 would give you [2048, 2896, 4096, 5793, 8192] where the middle values are equidistant powers of two.
 Divisions must be a power of 2.

 **Rounds**: The number of times a test is repeated at each context size.
 They are averaged to mitigate the randomness of LLM generations.
-At least 3 are recommended.
+The default is 10 rounds, which provides sufficient statistical power for detecting moderate degradation effects.
+Minimum of 3 recommended for basic testing.
 Individual rounds can be plotted using `--plot-rounds` to visualize variance.

 **Outlier Detection**: If a generation at a context size produces statistical outliers (based on IQR analysis), it will be automatically retried.
 This helps ensure consistent, reliable results.